ibrahimAbdulbasit/Tailwind-project-starter/README.md

 # Tailwind project starter
-just pull the repo and do:
+- just pull the repo and do:
     `npm install`
+- then do:
+    `npm run build`